 Then very unexpectedly, Mr K’s mother died – perfectly healthy one week, going into hospital for some tests and then suddenly her condition was fatal and within 48 hours, she was gone.
 We were all thrown by the suddenness of her death at barely 60.
 Amid the shock and disruption caused by the situation, I exchanged messages with my FriendAsWas and she expressed her sympathies as is appropriate, but I started to get an annoying feeling that she was deliberately avoiding my attempts to get together.

 Just before the funeral, I again tried to arrange to catch up with her and got a very curt… “Better to leave it til after the birth.
 Currently trying to extract self from few remaining social engagements.
-I’m not in the mood.”, text message that was confusing, and hurtful, and something I didn’t have the energy to fully address with family funeral arrangements taking up most of our mental energy.
-Eventually I replied to this saying that things had been very stressful and that we were all exhausted, but that I felt we needed to talk, as her message had left Mr K and I feeling like an unwanted social obligation.
+I’m not in the mood.”, text message that was confusing, and hurtful, and something I didn’t have the attention span to fully address, with family funeral arrangements taking up most of our mental energy.
+Eventually, I replied to this saying that things had been very stressful and that we were all exhausted, but that I felt we needed to talk, as her message had left Mr K and I feeling like an unwanted social obligation.

 Which is where things took an extraordinary turn.
-My FriendAsWas emailed us with a somewhat cryptic message…
+My FriendAsWas emailed us with an exceedingly cryptic message…

 “hi borys – i’m replying to your text this morning, which i’ll assume you’ve sent with Mr K on board.